kb-dk/injection-maven-plugin/README.md

 # Injection Maven Plugin by the Royal Danish Library.

+DEPRECATED: This plugin is not needed by the DS-services anymore, as injections from config are handled dynamically.

 This maven plugin provides the capability of injecting properties from configuration files written in YAML into internal maven properties.